 Promoting your business is much more difficult today than it was in 2009.
-Driving awareness for your brand is about to get more challenging thanks to the complexities of online search and social media.
+Driving awareness for your brand is about to get more challenging, thanks to the complexities of online search and social media.
 You can level the playing field against the competition with the power of digital marketing.

-Rand founded Moz and SparkToro, and authored the new book Lost and Founder.
-He has been at the forefront of search marketing for more than 15 years.
+Rand founded Moz and SparkToro and authored the new book Lost and Founder.
+He has been at the forefront of search marketing for over 15 years.
 At NextCon19, he revealed insights, data, and recommendations for brands to succeed in search and social media.

 During his keynote, he laid bare tips to succeed in digital marketing in 2020.
 Apply these digital marketing tips to increase your reach and conversions in 2020 and beyond.

 - High Engagement Results in Greater Social Reach

 - Beware of Google’s Rising Influence on Digital Marketing